5 Ways Background Checks Can Put Your Company At Risk

 It’s common for employers to screen job candidates prior to hiring, and some employers screen employees again each year.
 But it’s no longer a best practice to only screen once per year in certain industries and positions.
 For example, industries that require home visits—including service workers or home healthcare providers—should screen employees more frequently so they don’t miss new infractions.
 The same goes for safety-sensitive positions, like drivers or heavy machinery operators.
 Failing to catch infractions in a timely manner could open employers up to negligent hiring claims.

-Employers can help keep their workplaces and customers safe by conducting ongoing background checks throughout their employees’ tenure of employment.
+Employers can help keep their workplaces and customers safe by conducting ongoing continuous workforce monitoring throughout their employees’ tenure of employment.
 Partner with a background check provider that’s able to perform regular post-employment screening services.
 These will ensure you receive an alert if a new criminal record is found, so you can stay informed and mitigate the risk of negligent hiring lawsuits.

 5. Inability To Filter Results Based On Your Company’s Background Check Policy